The Parasitic Zoonoses Group (PARZOO)

-With the aim to contribute to provide evidence-based recommendations for control, elimination and eradication of Neglected Zoonotic Diseases our group works within a network of international collaborators with ongoing research in parasitic zoonoses in Denmark, EU and low-income countries.
+With the aim of contributing to provide evidence-based recommendations for control, elimination and eradication of Neglected Zoonotic Diseases, our group works within a network of international collaborators with ongoing research in parasitic zoonoses in Denmark, EU and low-income countries.

 Our research activities focus on parasitic zoonoses.
 In all activities we apply a One Health approach working across sectors including all relevant disciplines.

 Advocacy for Neglected Zoonotic Diseases is a main activity and includes information, communication and dissemination of educational material as well as support of networks involved in Neglected Zoonotic Diseases.
-See more here: theviciousworm.sites.ku.dk
+See more here: The vicious worm

 The group has three externally funded projects within parasitic zoonoses: